What is an investigation meeting?

 ACAS explains although there is no statutory right for an employee to be accompanied at a formal investigatory meeting, such a right may be allowed under an employer’s own procedure.
-This could be a caseworker from Edapt or a colleague at school.
 It would not be appropriate to be accompanied by someone who might have a conflict of interest or whose presence would prejudice the meeting.

 Ideally your companion will have knowledge of the school’s rules and procedures so that they can ensure that the correct procedures are being followed and that your rights as an employee are adhered to.